Merkoba/Meltdown/commands.md

 ### delete

-Remove a specific item of a conversation.
-You can use a specific number, or words like 'first' and 'last'
+Remove a specific item of a conversation

 ---

 ### deleteabove

-Delete items above this item.
-You can use a specific number, or words like 'first' and 'last'
+Delete items above this item

 ---

 ### deletebelow

-Delete items below this item.
-You can use a specific number, or words like 'first' and 'last'
+Delete items below this item

 ---

 ### deleteothers

-Delete the other items.
-You can use a specific number, or words like 'first' and 'last'
+Delete the other items

 ---